Skip to content

 Many years ago, during a stressful time at work, I encountered a helpful way to measure an issue’s importance: Will it matter in a year?
 If the answer was no, then it probably wasn’t worth stressing over.

 Looking back, that advice was almost too helpful.
-Soon, I was applying it to almost everything, and precious few things passed the test.
+Soon, I was applying it to everything, and precious little passed the test.
 If you spend any time at all thinking about the universe or geological time, you realize how infinitesimal your problems actually are in “the grand scheme.”
 Viewed through a long enough lens, it appears that nothing matters.

 I wish I could tell you I’ve undergone a sea change in this regard.
 I’ve had some success viewing my life as its own little universe over which I exert a tiny mote of control.
 Things outside my personal universe may be important or matter greatly to others, but they don’t have to matter to me.